kwangbkim/IBAlgoTrader/Readme.txt

 	- Stuff I added
 		- com/ib/client/tws/DataMiner
-			- used to acess IB to get data
+			- used to access IB to get data
 		- com/ib/client/tws/Trader
 			- not complete, but the idea is to add stuff like executing trades, getting pnl etc.